awsdocs/aws-php-developers-guide/doc_source/guide_handlers-and-middleware.rst

    limitations under the License.

 ####################################################
-Handlers and Middleware in the |sdk-php| version 3
+Handlers and Middleware in the |sdk-php| Version 3
 ####################################################

 .. meta::